 Another key objective is building social solidarity between people through experiential empathy, regardless of faith, class, status, wealth or race.
 When your belly complains because you haven't eaten, or when you are parched but can't have a drop, then you appreciate the gift of food and water.
-And hopefully, you may better understand the plight of those in our communities who are hungry and in need through no choice of their own.
+And hopefully, you may better understand the plight of those who are hungry and in need through no choice of their own.

 Ramadan is about food, hunger, compassion, social solidarity and sharing.
 That is why It is the perfect time to fight hunger and poverty in our communities by supporting the Give 30 Campaign Partner Organizations.

 NOT FOR MUSLIMS ONLY